awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/examples_solution.md

 # Examples: Solution Accelerators<a name="examples_solution"></a>

-The [AWS Answers Site](https://aws.amazon.com/answers/) has AWS CloudFormation templates available that you can use to create complete streaming data solutions quickly\.
+The [AWS Solutions Site](https://aws.amazon.com/solutions/) has AWS CloudFormation templates available that you can use to create complete streaming data solutions quickly\.

 The following templates are available: